“`xml

 Document Preparation

-- Military ID or dependent ID card
+- Your Military ID or dependent ID card

-- Leave paperwork (for active duty)
+- Leave papers (if you’re on active duty)

-- Proof of pass status (for retirees)
+- Proof of pass status (if you’re retired)

-Keep some cash or a credit card handy for unexpected expenses.
+It’s also wise to have some cash or a credit card handy for unexpected expenses.

 Understanding the Flight Process